uwhpsc-2016/syllabus/Grading.md

       # function body goes here.
   ```

   C code should be similarly documented.
-If a parameter is return by reference then be sure to indicate as such.
+If a parameter is returned by reference then be sure to indicate as such.
 Documentation should be provided for every function appearing in a header file.
 It is not necessary to duplicate the docstring for both the function prototype in the header and the function body in the source files.
 However, every function without a corresponding function prototype should be documented.

   ```c
   /*